algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### AI’S ALGORITHMIC VIOLENCE

-_A preliminary version of an intertwined feedback loop that illustrates the multiplicity of different forms of algorithmic violence that AI propagates in epistemic, administrative and structural forms._
+_This is a preliminary version of an intertwined feedback loop that illustrates the multiplicity of different forms of algorithmic violence that AI propagates in epistemic, administrative and structural forms._

 <div class="caption"><img src="images/output-031.png"><strong>AI’S ALGORITHMIC VIOLENCE</strong>: A preliminary version of an intertwined feedback loop that illustrates the multiplicity of different forms of algorithmic violence that AI propagates in epistemic, administrative and structural forms. <a href="https://cryptpad.fr/file/#/2/file/HlQw9BYZPRBP9FyCzipqKIWy/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>